Nippon Telegraph and Telephone (OTCMKTS:NTTYY) Updates FY 2022 Earnings Guidance

 Nippon Telegraph and Telephone (OTCMKTS:NTTYY) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $2.750-$2.750 for the period.
 The company issued revenue guidance of $109.20 billion-$109.20 billion.

-Nippon Telegraph and Telephone (OTCMKTS:NTTYY) last issued its quarterly earnings data on Wednesday, May 12th.
+Nippon Telegraph and Telephone (OTCMKTS:NTTYY) last issued its earnings results on Wednesday, May 12th.
 The company reported $0.23 earnings per share for the quarter.
-Nippon Telegraph and Telephone had a return on equity of 9.11% and a net margin of 7.67%.
-The business had revenue of $30.25 billion for the quarter.
+Nippon Telegraph and Telephone had a net margin of 7.67% and a return on equity of 9.11%.
+The firm had revenue of $30.25 billion for the quarter.

 Nippon Telegraph & Telephone Corp. operates as a holding company which engages in the provision of telecommunication services.
 It operates through the following business divisions: Regional Communications, Long-Distance and International Communications, Mobile Communications, Data Communications, and Others.